‘The Young And The Restless’ Recap For Tuesday: Rey Takes A Huge Risk

 — Young and Restless (@YandR_CBS) April 2, 2019

-Then, then Summer arrived for breakfast at Crimson Lights to meet her mom for breakfast.
+Then, Summer arrived for breakfast at Crimson Lights to meet her mom for breakfast.
 Phyllis took Summer to the Genoa City Athletic Club for breakfast, and Summer told her mom about Jack’s offer to work at Jabot.
 Phyllis advised her daughter to have a life outside of her marriage and told her to be careful before leaving Newman.
 Then Phyllis surprised Summer with details about their trip.

 At the Abbott house, Phyllis asked Jack if his job offer was him trying to get back at her, but Jack said no. Kyle and Summer said goodbye, and Phyllis made a phone call.
 She set up plans for whoever was on the other end to spy on Kyle while they were gone.